w-wojtak/time4hri_dnf/README.md

 `source install/setup.bash`

-Tip: Add this to your `.bashrc` for automatic sourcing:

-`echo "source ~/path/to/time4hri_dnf/install/setup.bash" >> ~/.bashrc source ~/.bashrc`

 ## Usage
-This package includes two launch files for the two experimental phases.
+This package includes launch files for different versions of the two experimental phases.

 ### Learning Phase
 Launch nodes to observe and encode a sequence of actions: